-- → Online learning platforms/apps (Zoom, Google Duo/Hangouts, YouTube, Facebook, Bloomz, Remind, Classtag, Class Dojo, Google Classroom, COR Advantage, for 2 way communication between children/families and teaching staff. - Weekly videos of teacher and associate teacher doing read alouds, large group, small group, and gross motor and fine motor activities. - ₩ Weekly social emotional activities and/ or resources for children and their families. - Weekly "Check In" time communication with each of the families.
+- ♣ Online learning platforms/apps (Zoom, Google Duo/Hangouts, YouTube, Facebook, Bloomz, Remind, Classtag, Class Dojo, Google Classroom, COR Advantage, for 2 way communication between children/families and teaching staff. - ♣ Telephone communications pertaining to instructional information with children and families. - ♣ Weekly videos of teacher and associate teacher doing read alouds, large group, small group, and gross motor and fine motor activities. - ♣ Weekly social emotional activities and/ or resources for children and their families. - Weekly "Check In" time communication with each of the families.
 During this time staff answer questions and provide support, guidance, and resources.
-Staff let the parents know that they are available to them. - Diverse strategies for families to use during play and reading that encourage critical thinking.
-These include open ended questions and/or prompts to encourage families to talk with children about their interests, plans, and experiences. - → Share what teachers do in the classroom that families can do at home (for example, children can serve themselves during meal times or have simple jobs at home). - Later to showcase learning. - ♣ Simple activities.
-Email/electronic sharing apps to communicate information with children and families. - Differentiated hands-on learning packets (paper, scissors, markers, crayons, glue, books, learning games, puzzles, seed pods, science projects, small manipulatives, etc.) can be used on their own or in combination with online lessons.
+Staff let the parents know that they are available to them. - ♣ Diverse strategies for families to use during play and reading that encourage critical thinking.
+These include open ended questions and/or prompts to encourage families to talk with children about their interests, plans, and experiences. - ♣ Share what teachers do in the classroom that families can do at home (for example, children can serve themselves during meal times or have simple jobs at home). - ♣ Staff encourage families to take pictures of what the children are doing and send to them to showcase learning. - ♣ Simple activities.
+Email/electronic sharing apps to communicate information with children and families. - ♣ Differentiated hands-on learning packets (paper, scissors, markers, crayons, glue, books, learning games, puzzles, seed pods, science projects, small manipulatives, etc.) can be used on their own or in combination with online lessons. .
 Simple and clear directions are provided for activities (less is more) Continue to provide parents with Kindergarten Readiness activities and resources for those children without technology, the main mode of instruction will be through hands-on learning packets.
-This is supplemented with phone conferencing to support instruction.
+This is supplemented with phone conferencing to support instruction. - ➡ Virtual Conferencing is conducted with individual family members when needed and at the end of the school year through means that are available to families.
+The conferences reflect transition activities, necessary information and/or resources for children to facilitate the transition to kindergarten. - ♣ Take attendance at all virtual meetings.

-- Virtual Conferencing is conducted with individual family members when needed and at the end of the school year through means that are available to families.
-The conferences reflect transition activities, necessary information and/or resources for children to facilitate the transition to kindergarten. - Take attendance at all virtual meetings. - Every effort will be made to reach every child and family for the duration of the plan, with respect and allowance for family choice regarding their level of participation.
+- ♣ Teachers and/or designated personnel connect to families of children who do not participate in the session or learning experience, and log the interaction in the engagement log. - Every effort will be made to reach every child and family for the duration of the plan, with respect and allowance for family choice regarding their level of participation.
 If a family turns down the option to participate in the plan, the date of the parent opt out will be documented in the log.